 Switzerland provides a remarkably safe and welcoming place where the whole community watches out for the collective good.

-The University Counselor and the Coordinator of Student Medical Services and Well-Being continue to meet with and provide support for Franklin students via phone and video chat during the COVID-19 situation.
+The University Counselor and the Coordinator of Student Medical Services and Well-Being continue to meet with and provide support for Franklin students via phone and video chat, and in-person on an appointment basis.
 In addition, Franklin students have access to a 24/7 confidential HelpLine for in-the-moment emotional support from anywhere in the world.
-Student clubs and organizations, like the Student Government Association, continue to hold regular meetings virtually and the Office of Student Life offers a variety of virtual social events, cooking demonstrations, and sport challenges to keep the Franklin community engaged and in good spirits.
+Student clubs and organizations, like the Student Government Association, continue to hold regular meetings and the Office of Student Life offers a variety of virtual social events (and in-person while adhering to safety measures), cooking demonstrations, and sport challenges to keep the Franklin community engaged.

 Will I have to self-isolate after I arrive in Switzerland?

-At this time, Franklin requires all students who return to campus from outside of Switzerland to isolate in their on-campus Residence Hall for 10 days to ensure they do not infect others.
+At this time, students traveling from certain countries identified by the Swiss government will have to quarantine for a period of time upon their entry to Switzerland for the spring 2022 semester.
 We will keep students informed if this requirement continues beyond the current semester.
 Check the Covid-19 resources for student and the Coronavirus Update pages for more information.

 Who should I contact with questions or concerns?